SLVSD14A June 2017 – June 2020 DRV10983-Q1

 The DRV10983-Q1 device offers four methods for indirectly controlling the speed of the motor by adjusting the output voltage amplitude.
 This can be accomplished by varying the supply voltage (VCC) or by controlling the speed command.
 The speed command can be controlled in one of three ways.
 The user can set the speed command by adjusting either the PWM input (PWM in) or the analog input (Analog) or by writing the speed command directly through the I2C serial port (I2C).
 The speed command is used to determine the PWM duty cycle output (PWM_DCO) (see Figure 9).

 The input PWM input (PWM in) can have a minimum duty cycle limit applied.
 DutyCycleLimit[1:0], accessible through the I2C interface, allows the user to configure the minimum duty cycle behavior.
 This behavior is illustrated in Figure 8.

-The speed command may not always be equal to the PWM_DCO because the DRV10987 device has the AVS function (see Anti-Voltage Surge Function), the software current-limit function (see Software Current Limit), and the closed-loop accelerate function (see Closed-Loop Accelerate) to optimize the control performance.
+The speed command may not always be equal to the PWM_DCO because the DRV10983-Q1 device has the AVS function (see Anti Voltage Suppression Function), the acceleration current-limit function (see Acceleration Current Limit), and the closed-loop accelerate function (see Closed-Loop Accelerate) to optimize the control performance.
 These functions can limit the PWM_DCO, which affects the output amplitude (see Figure 9).